elguel/elguelvizspotify.github.io/index.md

 {% include 2019chars.html %}

-Let's check also the number of streams per 1000 people, plotted on the map.
-Finland seems to have the smallest number of streams.
+Let's check also the average number of streams per 1000 people, plotted on the map.
+Finland seems to have the smallest number.

 {% include countries20.html %}